OfficeDev/office-scripts-docs/docs/develop/external-calls.md

 ## External calls from Power Automate

-Any external API calls fail when a script is run with Power Automate.
-This is a behavioral difference between running a script through the Excel client and through Power Automate.
+All external API calls fail when a script is run with Power Automate.
+This is a behavioral difference between running a script through the Excel application and through Power Automate.
 Be sure to check your scripts for such references before building them into a flow.

 You'll have to use [HTTP with Azure AD](/connectors/webcontents/) or other equivalent actions to pull data from or push it to an external service.